wckansai2015/vccw-for-wckansai2015/README.md

-# VCCW for hands-on at WordCamp Kansai 2015
+# Packaging Vagrant box for WordCamp Kansai

 ## How to create box